 I work with both pastels and oil paint.
 I have an equal affinity for both mediums.
 Each serves its purpose.

-OILS: I use a variety of professional grade oils.
-My palette consists of roughly 6 – 10 colors including Titanium White, Alizarin Crimson, French Ultramarine, Cad Orange, Cad Yellow, Yellow Ochre, Manganese Violet, and Phthalo Blue.
+I use a variety of professional grade oils.
+My split primary palette consists of 6-8 colors colors including Titanium White, and warm and cool hues of red, yellow, and blue.

 CARING FOR ORIGINAL OIL PAINTINGS